leomelin/battlecube/README.md

 #### POST /

-This is the endpoint that gets called by the Battlecube server.
+This is the endpoint that gets called by the Battle³ server.
 Your bot implementation should have this endpoint implemented and it should accept the following json structure as HTTP request body with *Content-Type: application/json*.
 ```js
 {